toml-f/toml-f/doc/external.rst

 External resources
 ==================

-Sides and blog posts with information on TOML Fortran are mentioned and linked here.
+Sites and blog posts with information on TOML Fortran are mentioned and linked here.

 .. toctree::